muhammadfarrel/Blog-API/README.md

 # Blog API

-This is a fake API project for the [react-blog](https://github.com/enriquemolinari/react-blog) single page application.
+This is a temporary API project for the [react-blog](https://github.com/putriesterr/React-Blog) single page application.

 # Install and Start